 The sizing is amazing – the pants are available in sizes ranging from XS (0) to XXL (20), with regular, tall, and short-length options.
 In addition to that, they are also available in a variety of different colors, so I’m sure you will easily find something you really like.

 They are ankle-length, so be sure to pick up the right fit for your height.
 Unfortunately, these don’t have any pockets, and that’s pretty much the only downside to them.
 They are machine washable though, so keeping them clean is not going to be an issue at all.

-If you’re travelling for work, I think these are definitely the best pants you can get.
-They are stretchy, soft and comfortable, but they actually look quite businessy and professional.
+If you’re traveling for work, I think these are definitely the best pants you can get.
+They are stretchy, soft, and comfortable, but they actually look quite businessy and professional.
 Especially if you go for the vertical stripe print – pair it with a casual white shirt or jumper, for a very smart outfit.